 You will zoom in and out14 on your screen, centered wherever your mouse cursor is located.

 Voilà!
 It’s now very easy to call attention to some part of your screen, while also making it easier to read.

 I use this trick a hundred times a day; it’s probably the most useful thing you’ll get out of these notes if you don’t already do it.

-As noted above, this trick doesn’t work while screen sharing over Zoom 😔
+As noted above, zooming in and out like this doesn’t appear for your audience while screen sharing over Zoom 😔

 Presenting content via Zoom is inherently slower than in-person, for many reasons.
 The more adept you are at navigating around, the better.

 If I can’t see my Dock15, how can I launch apps?

 The answer is, again: don’t use your mouse.
 You should use Spotlight (Mac) or the Start menu (Windows) to search for and launch apps.